mdudel/CoTreceiver/README.md

   custom CoT data handling.
   - CoTparser.coTeventHandler()

-  The process to create and parse CoT messages passed as UDP or TCP is generally the following:
+  The process to receive and parse CoT messages passed as UDP or TCP is generally the following:

   I.)  Create a custom implmentation of the CoTparser class and override